arshpunia/shark-chain/README.md

 ## Analyze performance ##

-To conduct an analysis of your daily performance, including your success ratios and time metrics:
+To conduct an analysis of your daily performance, including your completion ratios and time metrics:
 `python SharkMetrics.py -r`

 ## Query performance statistics ##